ibm-cloud-docs/transit-gateway/create-gre.md

 1. [Create the new unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection&interface=ui).

 Transit gateway GRE connections require the gateway owner to specifically configure HA for their needs.
-A GRE connection is a point to point connection, has no built in redundancy, and is a single point of failure.
+A GRE connection is a point-to-point connection, has no built-in redundancy, and is a single point of failure.
 When configuring a GRE connection on a transit gateway, you must specify the availability zone.
-For a robust HA solution, configure multiple GRE connections using different availability zones.
+For a robust HA solution, configure multiple GRE connections by using different availability zones.
 {: note}

 ## Before you begin